tirthyakamaldasgupta/pan-card-utility/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Get the application up and running on your system.

 ### Prerequisites